-Parasites

-protozoa (see definition below) or intestinal worms that can only multiply in a host animal (which may be a human); while they cannot reproduce outside of the host, they can survive outside the host of long periods of time; a host can also be affected for a long time without producing any symptoms foreign objects that often end up in food due to environmental conditions and equipment that is damaged or not properly protected; examples include: broken glass, metal shards, rocks, wood splinters, artificial fingernails, jewelry single-celled microscopic animals
+Parasites A parasite may be a protozoa or intestinal worm that can multiply only in a host animal, which may be a human.
+Though they cannot reproduce outside of the host, they can survive outside the host for long periods of time, and a host can be affected for a long time without producing any symptoms.